apache/flink/docs/dev/table/udfs.md

   def requiresOver: Boolean = false // PRE-DEFINED

   /**
-    * Returns the TypeInformation of the AggregateFunction's result.
+    * Returns the DataType of the AggregateFunction's result.
     *
-    * @return The TypeInformation of the AggregateFunction's result or null if the result type
+    * @return The DataType of the AggregateFunction's result or null if the result type
     *         should be automatically inferred.
     */
-  def getResultType: TypeInformation[T] = null // PRE-DEFINED
+  def getResultType: DataType = null // PRE-DEFINED

   /**
-    * Returns the TypeInformation of the AggregateFunction's accumulator.
+    * Returns the DataType of the AggregateFunction's accumulator.
     *
-    * @return The TypeInformation of the AggregateFunction's accumulator or null if the
+    * @return The DataType of the AggregateFunction's accumulator or null if the
     *         accumulator type should be automatically inferred.
     */
-  def getAccumulatorType: TypeInformation[ACC] = null // PRE-DEFINED
+  def getAccumulatorType: DataType = null // PRE-DEFINED }
-}
 {% endhighlight %}
 </div>